NeoEkin/Modern-2022-Way-of-Teaching-CSC-731/README.md

-# here is how CSC-731 could have been taught better, with Github
+# Here is how CSC-731 could have been taught better, with Github